uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    Select the check boxes for the steps that you want the assignment to include.

-#. (optional) If you want to change the order of the steps, drag the steps into the order that you want.
-If you include a student training step, make sure it is the first step in the assignment.
+#. (optional) To change the order of the steps, drag the steps into the order that you want.

+.. note:: If you include a student training step, make sure it is the first step in the assignment.

 .. _PA Specify Step Settings: